-Summary: This bill decreases the percentage of occupants that are lower income households required to qualify for exemption from 90 percent to 50 percent.
-In addition, this bill increases the assessed value exemption limitation from \$20,000,000 to \$250,000,000 that is applicable to certain low-income rental housing properties owned by nonprofit organizations under the welfare exemption and provides for the cancellation of taxes, interest, or penalties.
+Summary: For a 10-year period, this bill decreases the percentage of occupants that are lower income households required to qualify for exemption from 90 percent to 50 percent.
+In addition, this bill increases the assessed value exemption limitation from \$20,000,000 to \$100,000,000 that is applicable to certain low-income rental housing properties owned by nonprofit organizations under the welfare exemption and provides for the cancellation of taxes, interest, or penalties.